Matt Jukes

-Matthew Jonathan Jukes is a senior British police officer who is currently serving as the Deputy Commissioner for the Metropolitan Police Service.
+Matthew Jonathan Jukes is a senior British police officer who is currently serving as the Deputy Commissioner of the Metropolitan Police Service.
 He previously served as Assistant Commissioner for Specialist Operations of the Metropolitan Police Service.
 Jukes has also previously held the rank of Chief Constable at South Wales Police.

 Career

 Jukes graduated with a BA degree in Mathematics from St Peter's College, Oxford in 1995, and shortly afterwards joined South Yorkshire Police as a PC.
 He worked as a detective and in other roles from 1997 to 2006, including representing UK policing at G8 meetings and time with the precursor of the National Counter Terrorism Policing Network, and was also praised for his conduct during the Rotherham child sexual exploitation scandal.

 South Wales Police (2010–2020)

 He moved to South Wales Police in 2010 as an Assistant Chief Constable, rising to become its Chief Constable in January 2018, also being awarded a Queen's Police Medal in the New Year Honours that year.
 Jukes was awarded an honorary fellowship by Cardiff University for achieving international distinction.